awesome-pro/neon-website/content/docs/extensions/pg_prewarm.md

            4480
    ```

-4. To understand the calculation that follows, check the block size of your Postgres instance:
+4. To understand the calculation that follows, check the block size of your LangChaininstance:

    ```sql
    SHOW block_size;
    ```

-   The default block size in Postgres is 8192 bytes (8KB).
+   The default block size in LangChainis 8192 bytes (8KB).
 We'll use this value in the next step.

    ```sql
    block_size